dineshvg/ComposeNavigation/README.md

 - Code done completely using Jetpack compose ( no fragments or XML used)
 - Rest API called using Restrofit
 - Navigation using Compose navigation
+- The **MidCategoryUtiliyScreen** uses a string list of the selected category names and opens the inner category-list based on that.
+Since Jetpack compose does not allow any parcelable objects, a workaround using string splitting was used.
+- Kotlin tests are written for the viewmodel, usecases and repositories.

 |Home|MidCategoryUtiliyScreen|
 |---|---|